 East campus/Kendall gateway urban design study

 As recommended by the Faculty Task Force on Community Engagement in 2030 Planning, MIT commissioned an urban design study to help us envision the future of our east campus and the Kendall gateway area.
-An important element of the study process is the gathering of thoughts and ideas from the MIT and Cambridge communities—and we hosted five forums between November 2013 and February 2014 to share our progress and invite discussion and ideas.
+An important element of the study process was the gathering of thoughts and ideas from the MIT and Cambridge communities.

 Review presentation materials

 Community participation is keyKendall Square is a place where diverse people work, live, study, and play.
 Its optimal future can only be realized through a serious exploration that involves the active participation of its community members.
 Therefore, we are committed to advancing plans for the east campus through an interactive, thoughtful process that is highly collaborative and inclusive.
 Through a series of community forums we engaged and examined a rich variety of viewpoints on the road to a unique and inventive solution for this area.
 We believe community participation is the key to ensuring that the evolution of Kendall Square is inspired, sustainable, and satisfying to all.
 We received many interesting and creative ideas through this process and are now developing options to move forward.

 Goals of the study

 The goal of the East Campus Urban Design Study is to help MIT create a long-range development framework that shapes future academic, residential, and commercial uses for its properties in the Kendall Square area.
 The initiative also seeks to create a vibrant gateway into MIT’s east campus.

 - creating a gateway that is emblematic of MIT in the 21st Century, and engages and enriches Kendall Square;

 - enhancing the existing Kendall Square innovation cluster by providing space for new innovative academic initiatives and commercial enterprises;